4 Practices to Keep Your Frontline Employees Engaged with Laurie Reuttimann

-You can get your frontline team to complete this exercise too, and compare notes on the challenges you see along the way.
+You can get your frontline team to complete this activity and compare notes on the challenges you see along the way.
 According to Dr Gary Klien - completing a pre-mortem improves your chances of success by over 30%.

-To recap, in order to keep you frontline teams engaged you must: foster an environment where self-leadership is encouraged, invest in your employees physical, emotional and financial wellbeing, make time for continuous learning with technology tools and platforms, and encourage your team to take calculated risks.
+To recap, in order to keep your frontline teams engaged you must: foster an environment where self-leadership is encouraged, invest in your employees' physical, emotional, and financial wellbeing, make time for continuous learning with a great experience management platform, and encourage your team to take calculated risks.

-Laurie stresses that by focusing on the four pillars above, you help improve the lives of your workers as human beings first.
+Laurie stresses that by focusing on the four employee engagement activities above, you help improve the lives of your workers as human beings first.

 Subsequently, they become better, more engaged workers.

 “When you focus on the human being, and focus on the human heart, on the soul, you create people who are then secondarily good workers”.